Toyota Camry vs Skoda Octavia

 Buy the Toyota Camry if: You prioritise performance, want lower running costs, or prefer Toyota's approach to design and ownership experience.

-Buy the Skoda Octavia if: You need more boot space, need stronger towing, or prefer Skoda's approach to design and ownership experience.
+Buy the Skoda Octavia if: You need more boot space, value a longer warranty, need stronger towing, or prefer Skoda's approach to design and ownership experience.

 The Verdict

-This is genuinely close.
-The Toyota Camry and Skoda Octavia trade blows across the spec sheet, and neither runs away with an outright win.
+The Skoda Octavia takes 3 of 5 key spec categories.
 The Toyota Camry will save you roughly $342 a year in fuel.
 If boot space matters, the Skoda Octavia has a clear edge.
+The Skoda Octavia adds peace of mind with a longer 7-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Disclaimer: All information in this comparison was believed to be correct at the time of publishing (20 April 2026).
 Prices are manufacturer recommended retail prices (RRP) and may vary by state, dealer, and options.
 Driveaway costs include estimated on-road costs for Victoria.
 Fuel economy figures are WLTP/ADR combined cycle.
 Specifications can change without notice.
 Always verify with the manufacturer before making a purchase decision.
 CarSorted does not accept payment for recommendations.